choria-io/website/docs/content/configuration/aaa/index.md

 ### Site wide default policy

-By default all actions are denied, if like in a Lab environment you want to simplify things and all all actions across all agents, you can set this in _Hiera_:
+By default all actions are denied, if like in a Lab environment you want to simplify things and allow all actions across all agents, you can set this in _Hiera_:

 {{% notice warning %}}
 Enabling this will allow anyone with a signed mcollective cert to perform any action on any node, please consider carefully before changing this setting.